ichord/At.js/index.md

 Find more on the [Wiki Sites][wiki_sites]

-**Adn if you are using At.js, please add your site into this wiki**
+**And if you are using At.js, please add your site into this wiki**

 [wiki]: https://github.com/ichord/At.js/wiki "At.js - Wiki"
 [issues]: https://github.com/ichord/At.js/issues "Github Issues"